2023 WSOP Hands of the Week: Polk's Miracle Two Outer; Accidental Exposure Saves Tull from Bubble

 Table Of Contents

-The 2023 World Series of Poker (WSOP) kicked off earlier this week, and bracelet winners are being minted every day.
+The 2023 World Series of Poker (WSOP) kicked off back on May 30, and now bracelet winners are being minted every day.
 The PokerNews Live Reporting Team has been busy capturing all the action in our live updates, and they’ve witnessed some hands go down that proved to be either entertaining, game-changing or just flat out brutal.

 Below is a look at some of the best hands of the week from the 2023 WSOP!

 Bookmark this page!
 All you need to know about the 2023 WSOP is here.